 When a document is split into sentences, it’s easier to process them one at a time.
 The next step is to separate the sentence into separate words or tokens.
 This is why it’s called tokenisation.
 It would look something like this:

 The next step could be the removal of common words that add little or no unique information, such as prepositions and articles (“over”, “the”).

-Refers to the process of slicing the end of the beginning of words with the intention of removing affixes and suffixes.
-The problem is that affixes can create or expand new forms of the same word.
-“Greg is helpful to bring the ball back to the playing ground”.
-Take for example “helpful”, “ful” is the suffix here attached at the end of the word.
+Refers to the process of slicing the end of the beginning of words to remove affixes and suffixes.
+The problem is that affixes can create or expand new forms of the same comment.
+“Greg helps bring the ball back to the playing ground”.
+Take, for example, “helpful”, and “full” is the suffix here attached at the end of the word.

 We make the computer chop the part to the word “help”.
 We use this to correct spelling errors from tokens.
 This is not used as a grammar exercise for the computer but to improve the performance of our NLP model.

 Unlike stemming, lemmatisation depends on correctly identifying the intended part of speech and the meaning of a word in a sentence.

 For example, the words “shooting”, “shoots”, and” shot” are all part of the same verb.
 “Greg is shooting the ball” or “Greg shot the ball” means the same for us but in a different conjugation.
 For a computer, it is helpful to know the base form of each word so that you know that both sentences are talking about the same concept.
 So the base form of the verb is “shoot”.

 Lemmatisation is figuring out the most basic form or lemma of each word in the sentence.
 In our example, it’s finding the root form of our verb “shooting”.

 Natural language processing is one of the most complex fields within artificial intelligence.
 But manually doing the above would be sheer impossible.
 Many NLP libraries are doing all that hard work so that our machine learning engineers can focus on making the models work perfectly rather than wasting time on sentiment analysis or keyword extraction.